 Sydney Business Fire Safety Plan Guidelines

-Business owners are obliged and responsible to maintain the safety of their employees and customers aside from guaranteeing a fair pay, competitive prices and quality service.
+Business owners are obliged and responsible to maintain the safety of their employees and customers aside from guaranteeing fair pay, competitive prices and quality service.
 No matter the size of your business, fire safety and protection should not be neglected because it is the ethical thing to do.
 Also, fire safety is a good investment for the business.
-A well developed fire safety and protection plan should include a fire risk assessment, fire protection system, trainings, and evacuation procedures and fire emergency diagrams.
-Follow these steps to protect your building, assets, and people from potential fire emergency.
+A well-developed fire safety and protection plan should include a fire risk assessment, fire protection system, trainings, and evacuation procedures and fire emergency diagrams.
+Follow these steps to protect your building, assets, and people from potential fire emergencies.

 An effective fire protection system is required by local codes and Australian Standards.
 The scope of a fire protection system is designed in accordance with the fire risk assessment of your building.
 Because of this, there are no two buildings with the same fire protection system.
 However, here are the most common equipment that are installed in a building: